 - sudo adduser sammy

-Once this new account is available, you can either switch over and connect to the database by typing:
+Once this new account is available, you can either switch over and connect to the database by running the following:

 - sudo -i -u sammy